ongtingwei/stripe-paymentIntent-integration/README.md

 ## Learning Lessons

 - **`receipt_email` may be null** if the PaymentIntent is created on page load — because the user has not entered their email yet.
 The workaround is to capture the email from the DOM `<input>` when confirming payment, and pass it via the `return_url` query parameter.
-- **Webhook + paymentStatus pattern** — fulfillment logic should live in the webhook handler, not the `/success` route, to handle cases where the browser closes before the redirect completes.
+- **Webhook + paymentStatus pattern** — when implementing fulfillment logic, it should live in the webhook handler, not the `/success` route, to handle cases where the browser closes before the redirect completes.
 - **Race condition** — the webhook and browser redirect happen simultaneously.
 A 1-second wait in the `/success` route accounts for this in development; a database with polling is the production-grade solution.